arijitx/Way2SmsPython/README.md

             |___/

-Python scripts to send Wayt to SMS messages from your way2sms account
+Python scripts to send Way2SMS messages from your way2sms account
 #Usage:

     import Way2sms as s